Blue Cross Blue Shield Association: Antitrust settlements

 In 2022, the group of 34 companies that make up the BCBS Association settled an antitrust investigation by allowing competition among member companies under non-Blue names while retaining regional exclusivity for regional licenses.

 In October 2024, BCBS settled a class-action antitrust lawsuit first brought in 2012 by physicians, hospital systems, and other providers who alleged that they had been underpaid for insurance reimbursements, with BCBS agreeing to pay $2.8 billion to resolve the claims, in the largest healthcare antitrust settlement to date.

 Claim denial controversies

+Robert Salim throat cancer treatment denial

-In 2018, Robert Salim was diagnosed with stage 4 throat cancer, however, the proton therapy ordered by his doctor was denied by Blue Cross Blue Shield.
+In 2018, Louisiana attorney Robert Salim was diagnosed with stage 4 throat cancer, however, the proton therapy ordered by his doctor was denied by Blue Cross Blue Shield.
 Salim sued.
 In July 2022 the United States District Court, Western District of Louisiana ruled that "Because Salim showed that PBT was a nationally accepted standard of care for advanced head and neck cancer in 2018, BCBSLA abused its discretion in finding Salim's PBT treatment was not medically necessary."
 A ProPublica investigation found that Blue Cross and Blue Shield of Louisiana used guidelines from an outside company called AIM Specialty Health to reject appeals for denial, and that this practice was widespread.